The Best Way to Sell T-Shirts Online: Marketplaces, Tools, and Strategies

 They also offer multiple geo-locations you can sell on including the USA, Germany, and Europe.

-While they may not have as much traffic as some of the other marketplaces, many people I know are making just as much money on this market as they are on Redbubble.
-This is a testament to how good this marketplace is.
+While they may not have as much traffic as some of the other marketplaces, many people I know selling t shirts online are making just as much money on this market as they are on Redbubble.
+This is a testament to how good this print on demand marketplace is.

 Oh, and I almost forgot.
-While Redbubble and Teespring both offer over 30 products, and Spreadshirt is crushing all sorts of records by offering over 200 products.
+While Redbubble and Teespring both offer quality printing on over 30 products, print on demand eCommerce platform Spreadshirt is crushing all sorts of records by offering over 200 products.

 If you started reading this and had 100 designs, and you uploaded them to all the products on Spreadshirt, you would have 20,000 different products for sale on a marketplace that has buyers.

-This is where your mind needs to be at!
+This is where your mind needs to be at – in the tens of thousands!

 Best T Shirt Tool to Increase Sales

 Designing 100 designs is hard enough (not really, but it does take some time).
-If you just sit back and think about uploading to all of the above mentioned platforms, you could be spending WEEKS and thousands of hours just sitting there uploading your designs over and over again.
+If you just sit back and think about uploading to all of the above-mentioned print-on-demand service websites and e-commerce platforms, you could be spending WEEKS and thousands of hours just sitting there uploading your designs over and over again.

 Yep, you certainly should.